-The Manage Overlay or Manage Parallel command presents this dialog box.
+The Manage Overlay command presents this dialog box.

 This dialog box displays a list of all files being plotted with the current file.
 As in older versions of the program, the current file is always the first plot, so it cannot be moved or removed.
 Click OK to confirm all changes.